innopolis-devops/labs/README.md

 Alternatively, you may start the apps via [Docker](https://www.docker.com/)

+In both containers, I employed a caching [trick](https://fastapi.tiangolo.com/deployment/docker/#docker-cache).

 ### Dockerized app_python

 As I used `poetry` and `FastAPI`, I adapted a sample [project](https://github.com/svx/poetry-fastapi-docker).

-Also, I employed a caching [trick](https://fastapi.tiangolo.com/deployment/docker/#docker-cache) and added several commands for easier startup from a FastAPI's [tutorial](https://fastapi.tiangolo.com/deployment/docker/) as VSCodium's `tasks` (see below)
+Also, I added several commands for easier startup from a FastAPI's [tutorial](https://fastapi.tiangolo.com/deployment/docker/) as VSCodium's `tasks` (see below).

 #### Start app_python in Docker